Afterpay on iPhone and Mac: Splitting Big Tech Buys Into Four

 Practical tips from real purchases

 Second, I turn on every notification the app offers.
-The payment reminders land a couple of days before money is due, and that lead time has saved me from a late fee more than once.
+The reminders land a couple of days before money is due, and that lead time has saved me from a late fee more than once.
 Third, when I plan a big tech buy like a desktop, I check my available limit in the app a day ahead.
 If it is short, making an early payment on an existing order frees up room.
-Finally, I keep my orders to two open plans at a time.
-It is tempting to split three or four things at once, but staggering them keeps the biweekly total predictable, which is the entire reason I started using it.
+Fourth, I keep my orders to two open plans at a time.
+It is tempting to split three or four things at once, but staggering them keeps the biweekly total predictable, which is the whole reason I started using it.

 The limits and downsides to know